GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 **Lesser Elixir**
 *Minor Supernatural Virtue*
 This virtue is similar to the hermetic *Lesser Elixir* Virtue.
 When the alchemist brews a potion that promotes longevity he may exceed the usual +10 limit to the Living Condition's modifier, but only for potions and when he creates such a potion, he may design one of the charges he created to be a Lesser Elixir by spending additional pawns of vis equal to (Age / 5), rounded up (this cost may not be paid with Sovereign Reagent).
-If the alchemists brews these potion through a Laboratory Text, the number of pawns of vis he can use is limited by Salutem and not Soban Alchemy.
+If the alchemist brews these potion through a Laboratory Text, the number of pawns of vis he can use is limited by Salutem and not Soban Alchemy.
 As per the hermetic virtue, the Lesser Elixir is brewed by adding special ingredients and the Elixir Level is determined by the Elixir Points, limited by Soban Alchemy score (as in TM:RE pp. 42).
 The Aging Bonus will be Living Condition's Modifier + Other Bonuses + Elixir Level and the Lesser Elixir remains active for a number of years equal to the alchemist's Soban Alchemy score or until the next Crisis, whichever comes first.

 **The Great Elixir**
 *Minor Supernatural Virtue*